Welsh stem cell firm wins fast-track filing path in Europe

 So far, Heartcel has only been tested on a small number of patients.
 However, all 11 patients with heart failure in a mid-stage Phase II trial were still alive after an average of 28.4 months, against an expected annual mortality rate for such individuals of up to 70 percent.

-In February, Cell Therapy was in the news after raising 691,000 pounds ($1.05 million) via crowdfunding, using the website Crowdcube.
+In February, Cell Therapy was in the news after raising 691,000 pounds via crowdfunding, using the website Crowdcube.

 (Reporting by Ben Hirschler)